BLACK0X80/BLACK-KERNEL/README.md

 </div>

 Modern kernel development has always faced an impossible choice: **performance**, **safety**, or **simplicity**.
-Prometheus breaks this paradigm with a revolutionary approach to bare-metal systems programming.
+BLACK-KRENEL breaks this paradigm with a revolutionary approach to bare-metal systems programming.

 <table>
 <tr>